Western Visayas

 Sipalay City: “The Jewel of the Sugar Island”

 Top view image of Sipalay resorts by D4e3px Discovering Sipalay City: The Jewel of Negros Occidental Along the southwestern coast of Negros Occidental, the component city of Sipalay is a hidden treasure that’s slowly making its mark on the Philippine tourism map.
-This city has 17 barangays, a 2020 population of 72,448 people, and a
+Known for its golden sunsets, white-sand beaches, and charming islands, this coastal paradise

 Sipalay City: “The Jewel of the Sugar Island” Read More »